sdwailah/sdwailah/README.md

 - 👋 Hi, I’m Salem
 - 👀 I’m a Python and Java Developer
-- 🌱 I’m very interesting in AI and ML
+- 🌱 I’m very interested in AI and ML
 - 💞️ I’m looking to use AI in my Project
 - 📫  reach me on Twitter @salem_dwailah